GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Experiments

 \textbf{Metrics.} We employ PSNR, SSIM, and LPIPS to evaluate novel view quality.
 To evaluate geometric consistency, we report AbsRel, Chamfer Distance (CD), and F-Score.
 These metrics quantify the alignment error between the generated target primitives and the context primitives.

 \textbf{Baselines.} We evaluate GSCompleter by adding it to state-of-the-art models: MVSplat~\cite{chen2024mvsplat}, DepthSplat~\cite{xu2025depthsplat}, and VolSplat~\cite{wang2025volsplat}.
-As a plugin, GSCompleter is integrated into these baselines (denoted as Method+Ours) to show performance gains.
+As a plugin, GSCompleter is integrated into these baselines (denoted as \textit{Method+Ours}) to show performance gains.
 Our evaluation primarily focuses on pixel-aligned methods (MVSplat and DepthSplat).
-To demonstrate generality, we also extend to the voxel-aligned formulation (VolSplat).
-Additionally, we compare our approach against 3DGS densification and the registration-based baseline RegGS~\cite{cheng2025reggs}.
+To demonstrate generality, we also extend to the voxel-aligned method (VolSplat).
+Additionally, we compare our approach against the optimization-based baseline (Vanilla 3DGS w/ densification) and the registration-based baseline RegGS~\cite{cheng2025reggs}.

+\textbf{Evaluation Protocol.} Unlike baselines that primarily focus on view interpolation, we design a 2-view extrapolation setting to validate the model's ability to synthesize large-scale unobserved regions (See Fig.~\ref{fig:evaluation_strategy} for details).
+We define this evaluation protocol as an $n$-$k$ configuration, where two context views $(I_{ctx}^1, I_{ctx}^2)$ are selected from a sequence of $k$ frames to synthesize a third unobserved target view $I_{tgt}$.
+Specifically, we employ an $n$-$30$ setting for RealEstate10K and ACID, and an $n$-$10$ setting for DL3DV to account for its motion complexity.
+Consequently, this setup serves as a rigorous benchmark for geometric and textural completion, shifting the paradigm from simple novel-view interpolation to challenging scene completion.